View Document Text

 Client Obligations

-client’s other professionals and is expressly authorized to rely thereon.
-Moreover, each client is advised that it
+Client’s other professionals and is expressly authorized to rely thereon.
+Moreover, each Client is advised that it remains

-remains his or her responsibility to promptly notify CAP if there is ever any change in his or her financial situation or
+his or her responsibility to promptly notify CAP if there is ever any change in his or her financial situation or investment

-investment objectives for the purpose of reviewing, evaluating, and revising CAP’s previous recommendations
+objectives for the purpose of reviewing, evaluating, and revising CAP’s previous recommendations and/or services.

 Important Information for Retirement Investors

-an IRA) to our management, we have a conflict of interest.
-This is because we will generally earn additional revenue
+IRA) to our management, we have a conflict of interest.
+This is because we will generally earn additional revenue when

 recommendation is in your best interest.
 Further, in making any recommendation to transfer or rollover retirement